Jeijesh/Jeijesh/README.md

   I have hands-on experience with cloud services like AWS and have worked on system automation using Kubernetes.
 I also use tools like Grafana for monitoring and observability.
 - Game Development 🎮

-  I was part of a national-level game development competition where my team won first place.
+  I was part of a national-level game development competition where my team won second place.
 My role focused on game art, specifically creating 3D models using Blender.

 ## 📫 Connect With Me
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/yourprofile)